-Figure 4-18 shows that all the pH measurements were above the lower allowable limit of 6.5, however, 100 percent of measurements taken at Prado Park Lake Outlet exceeded the upper limit of 8.5; Prado Park Lake measurements ranged from 8.8 to 9.7.

-Water temperatures are generally similar among Priority 2 sites and are slightly lower during the cold, dry season than the dry, warm season (Figure 4-19).

-All Priority 2 sites are designated with the WARM beneficial use and should meet a minimum DO level of 5 mg/L. All DO levels from the three SAR sites, and Prado Park Lake, are greater than 5 mg/L (Figure 4-20), while 15 dry weather samples from Chino Creek and two samples from Mill Cucamonga Creek were below 5 mg/L.
+- Figure 4-18 shows that all the pH measurements were above the lower allowable limit of 6.5, however, 100 percent of measurements taken at Prado Park Lake Outlet exceeded the upper limit of 8.5; Prado Park Lake measurements ranged from 8.8 to 9.7.
+At the other five sites all measurements were within the allowable limits. - Water temperatures are generally similar among Priority 2 sites and are slightly lower during the cold, dry season than the dry, warm season (Figure 4-19). - All Priority 2 sites are designated with the WARM beneficial use and should meet a minimum DO level of 5 mg/L. All DO levels from the three SAR sites, and Prado Park Lake, are greater than 5 mg/L (Figure 4-20), while 15 dry weather samples from Chino Creek and two samples from Mill Cucamonga Creek were below 5 mg/L.

-Specific conductivity (Figure 4-21) is similar at the two SAR sites ranging from 793 $\mu$ S/cm to 1058 $\mu$ S/cm.
-Specific conductivity in Prado Park Lake, Chino Creek, and Mill Cucamonga Creek rose during the summer months as a result of evapo-concentration.

-Turbidity (Figure 4-22) and TSS (Figure 4-23) are similar with low to moderate ranges for most of the sites except at Prado Park Lake and Chino Creek.
-Prado Park Lake showed the largest variations with turbidity ranges from 3.3 to 13.2 NTU and total suspended solids from 10 to 43 mg/L. All three mainstem SAR sites experienced elevated turbidity and TSS the week of 10/24/2021 due to wet weather conditions four days prior to sampling.

-Flow is lowest at Prado Park Lake (spill from the lake) with rates ranging from 2.2 to 8.1 cfs.
+- Specific conductivity (Figure 4-21) is similar at the two SAR sites ranging from 793 μS/cm to 1058 μS/cm.
+Specific conductivity in Prado Park Lake, Chino Creek, and Mill Cucamonga Creek rose during the summer months as a result of evapo-concentration. - Turbidity (Figure 4-22) and TSS (Figure 4-23) are similar with low to moderate ranges for most of the sites except at Prado Park Lake and Chino Creek.
+Prado Park Lake showed the largest variations with turbidity ranges from 3.3 to 13.2 NTU and total suspended solids from 10 to 43 mg/L. All three mainstem SAR sites experienced elevated turbidity and TSS the week of October 24, 2021 due to wet weather conditions four days prior to sampling. - Flow is lowest at Prado Park Lake (spill from the lake) with rates ranging from 2.2 to 8.1 cfs.
 Chino and Cucamonga Creeks had slightly higher but similar ranges of flow (3.9 to 18.3 cfs and 3.7 to 30.6 cfs, respectively).
 Flow is higher in the SAR and highest at the most downstream site SAR at Pedley Avenue (Figure 4-24).
-Maximum flow at SAR at Pedley Avenue (151 cfs) is approximately 90 percent higher than the maximum flow at SAR at MWD Crossing (80 cfs) due to effluent discharge from Riverside WQCP.
+Maximum flow at SAR at Pedley Avenue (151 cfs) is approximately 90 percent higher than the maximum flow at SAR at MWD Crossing (80 cfs) due to effluent discharge from Riverside Water Quality Control Plant (WQCP).